Prof Sandy Thomson

-Following undergraduate training in St Andrews and Manchester Universities, Dr Sandy Thomson completed Higher Specialist Training in Geriatric Medicine in the North-Western Deanery.
-Dr Thomson is a Consultant Physician and Geriatrician at Salford Royal Hospital where he has worked since 2007.
-He was awarded Fellowship of the Royal College of Physicians in 2011.
-His main interests are in Parkinson’s disease, delirium, elder abuse and medical education.
+Following undergraduate training in St Andrews and Manchester Universities, Prof. Sandy Thomson completed higher specialist training in geriatric medicine in the North-Western Deanery.
+Dr Thomson is a consultant physician and geriatrician at Salford Royal Hospital where he has worked since 2007.
+He was awarded fellowship of the Royal College of Physicians in 2011 & is a reginal advisor for the RCP in the North-West of England.
+His main interests are in Parkinson’s disease, delirium and medical education.

-Since 2011, he has been Education Lead for the MSc in Geriatric Medicine at the University of Salford, where he is also lead for the Gerontology module.
-He has worked for the Royal College of Physicians as a PACES examiner and question setter for the Specialist Certificate Examination in Geriatric Medicine.
+Since 2011, he has been education lead for the MSc in Geriatric Medicine at the University of Salford, where he is also lead for the gerontology module.
+In 2021 he was awarded an honorary chair recognising his role in the masters programme.
+He has worked for the Royal College of Physicians as a PACES examiner and question-writer for the Specialist Certificate Examination in geriatric medicine.
 He now chairs the SCE question-writing groups and is a member of the Standard Setting Board.

-Dr Sandy Thomson is a contributor to Neurology Academy's following faculties...
+Prof Sandy Thomson is a contributor to the following academies